nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/File.rst

     .. php:method:: setMime($newMime)

-        Sets the Mime type of this item.
+        Sets the Mime type of this item and updates to CloudFS.

         :type $newMime: string
         :param $newMime: The new Mime type of the item.